benchmark-urbanism/cityseer-api/docs/util/graphs.md

 <FuncElement name="force_zone_number" type="int">

 An optional UTM zone number for coercing all conversions to an explicit UTM zone.
-Use with caution, because mismatched UTM zones may introduce substantial distortions in the results.
+Use with caution: mismatched UTM zones may introduce substantial distortions in the results.

 </FuncElement>